microsoft/fast/packages/fast-components-react-base/src/horizontal-overflow/README.md

 The *horizontal overflow* component always initializes at the start of the overflow content &mdash; left side in LTR and right side in RTL.

 ### Callbacks
 Several callbacks are supplied to aid the consumer.
 Use `onScrollChange` to receive if scroll is at the start or end of the overflow set.
 Use `onHorizontalOverflowChange` to know if there are enough items to cause overflow (this callback also supplies the `onScrollChange` data.)
+The `onHorizontalOverflowChange` callback uses the new `ResizeObserver` (available Chrome) so it is necessary to apply a polyfill for `ResizeObserver` if functionality is needed in Safari and/or Firefox.
+Window resize is used as a fallback.

 Usage example: